 Call your health care provider if you have a weakened immune system and you have symptoms of pneumonia.

-If you have a weakened immune system and are in the hospital, you may receive daily antibiotics to prevent some types of pneumonia.
+If you have a weakened immune system, you may receive daily antibiotics to prevent some types of pneumonia.

-Ask your health care provider if you should receive the influenza ("flu") and pneumococcal ("pneumonia") vaccines.
+Ask your provider if you should receive the influenza (flu) and pneumococcal (pneumonia) vaccines.

 Practice good hygiene.
 Thoroughly wash your hands with soap and water: